 For the summer, Dataiku integrated me into their fantastic data science team.
-I hit the ground running, working on a $10,000 data-for-good competition with three colleagues… and was awarded the 3rd prize.
-Here's my attempt to share the methodology that (nearly) won this data science competition!
+I hit the ground running, working on a $10,000 data-for-good competition with three colleagues - and we won 3rd prize!
+Here, I'll share the methodology that (nearly) won this data science competition.

 Last month, my 83-year-old grandfather tripped over a radio cable in the middle of his living room.
 He found himself lying on his injured back.
 Unable to reach for the phone, he stayed there for two days.
 If it was not for his caring neighbors, worried that they hadn't seen him in a while, this story might well have had a different outcome.

 The Safe Aging SPHERE research project has been launched to prevent such dramatic situations.
-Its purpose is to help the elderly – like my grandfather – safely live at home, whilst maintaining their privacy and independence.
-Using passive and non-intrusive monitoring, we infer the individual's current activity.
+Its purpose is to help the elderly – like my grandfather – safely live at home while maintaining their privacy and independence.
+Using passive and non-intrusive monitoring, they infer the individual's current activity.
 If an anomalous activity is detected, then his family or doctor are alerted.

-The Safe Aging with SPHERE project thus asked DrivenData to hold a 2-month competition.
-500+ data scientists implemented their best activity-recognition models.
+The Safe Aging with SPHERE project thus asked DrivenData to hold a two-month competition.
+More than 500 data scientists implemented their best activity-recognition models.
 The goal was to predict, on a second-by-second basis, 1 of 20 different predefined activities the person may be performing: sitting, lying, walking, ascending stairs, etc. The three most efficient models shared a prize of $10,000.

 "Hiding within those mounds of data is knowledge that could change the life